HansjoergW/sec-fincancial-statement-data-set/README.md

 sub.txt, pre.txt, and num.txt files from the zip files.
 The "Data Processing Process" mainly exists out of four steps:

 * **Collect** <br/> Collect the rawdata from one or more different zip files.
-For instance, get all the data for a single report, or get the data for all 10-K reports of a single report from several zip files.
+For instance, get all the data for a single report, or get the data for all 10-K reports of a single or multiple companies from several zip files.
 * **Raw Processing** <br/> Once the data is collected, the collected data for sub.txt, pre.txt, and num.txt is available as a pandas dataframe.
 Filters can be applied, the content can directly be saved and loaded.
 * **Joined Processing** <br/> From the "Raw Data", a "joined" representation can be created.
 This joins the data from